Autumn is a magical season.

 For the Pumpkin Spice Jam

 - With a sharp knife peel the squash, then remove the seeds with a spoon and chop the flesh into small cubes.
 Transfer the cubes into a large pot and add the sugar.

 - Mix well and cover the pot with the lid, then let it rest for at least 6 hours or overnight.

-- With a spoon, or with the help of a funnel, pour the jam into the sterilized jars leaving 1/2 cm on top and close them well.
+- With a spoon, or with the help of a funnel, pour the jam into the sterilized jars (see post for details) leaving ½ cm on top and close them well.
 Turn the jars upside down until completely cooled.

 - Add the flour, cold butter and salt in a blender and blend until you will have a crumbly sand-like dough.